agarun/inspo/README.md

 # inspiration on the web
-my sources for inspiration to software development and design
+my sources for inspiration to software development and design (& life)

 ## portfolios
 http://bradfrost.com/